 Potential Reasons for Increasing Colorectal Cancer Rates

 It’d be great news if we knew exactly why colorectal cancer rates are rising among young people.
 Unfortunately, researchers aren’t quite sure what’s brought about the increase in colorectal cancer rates among a younger crowd, but they do have their suspicions.

 Our genetics likely haven’t changed drastically since the 1950s.
-But what is dramatically different is the foods we eat, our sedentary lifestyles and ever-increasing rates of obesity.
+What is dramatically different are the foods we eat, our sedentary lifestyles and ever-increasing rates of obesity.

 The study even points to the fact that, if young adults as a group hadn’t also had long-term declines in alcohol consumption and cigarette smoking, rates of colorectal cancer would be even higher.
 While we might have turned our noses up at those vices, others have taken their place.

 Proven lifestyle factors that can increase the risk of colorectal cancer include:

 - being overweight